LoginRadius/html5-sdk/README.md

 <h6 id="ResetPasswordByOTPAndUserName-put-"> Auth Reset Password by OTP and UserName (PUT)</h6>
- This API is used to set a new password for the specified account if you are using the username as the unique identifier in your workflow  [More Info](https://www.loginradius.com/docs/api/v2/customer-identity-api/authentication/auth-reset-password-by-otp-and-username/)
+ This API is used to set a new password for the specified account if you are using the username as the unique identifier in your workflow.
+[More Info](https://www.loginradius.com/docs/api/v2/customer-identity-api/authentication/auth-reset-password-by-otp-and-username/)